UX CASE STUDY

 User Personas

-Listing project goals can help me form a clear overview of the product, pave ways for determining product features, and make the proper decisions.
-I summarized user goals from my user persona and empathy map, collected business goals from the project brief, took technical goals into consideration, and visualized the project goals.
+Listing project goals can help me form a clear product overview, pave ways for determining product features, and make the proper decisions.
+I summarized user goals from my user persona and empathy map, collected business goals from the project brief, considered technical goals, and visualized the project goals.

 Purchase Flow - Goals.png